priscilla-b/asp.net-core-notes/README.md

 @model IEnumerable<Category>
 ```
 The code snippet below in the view page tells the view to expect an IEnumerable Category model object to be passed to it

+### Other Features
+#### Routes
+-  Routes in MVC follows this pattern: `https://localhost:5555(domain)/category(controller)/index(action)/3(id)`
+- the id part is optional but controller and action are not.
+In case those are not provided in a url pattern, the default controllers and actions defined in the program will be used.

+#### TempData
+- `TempData` in .net core allows the storing of data that persists for only one request.
+- Makes it appropriate to store data such as alerts and messages

 ## Conventions
 - When naming partial a partial view, it's best practice to start it's name with an underscore. e.g. `_Layout.cshtml`